PaulDuvall/aws-5-mins/proton/README.md

 ```

 1. Run through the commands for installing the Proton APIs and launching Proton from the commands listed in the [AWS Proton: A first look](https://aws.amazon.com/blogs/containers/intro-to-aws-proton/) blog post.
-2. After completing the commands from the blog post, go to the [AWS Proton](https://console.aws.amazon.com/proton/) Console to configure an Environment and a Service.
-1. Also, have a look at the [CodePipeline pipeline](https://us-east-2.console.aws.amazon.com/codesuite/codepipeline/pipelines) and [CloudFormation stacks](https://us-east-2.console.aws.amazon.com/cloudformation/home?region=us-east-2#/stacks?filteringText=proton&filteringStatus=active&viewNested=true&hideStacks=false&stackId=) that Proton provisions.

 ```
 cd ~/environment/